I wish to join the

-This PAGE provides a safe platform for teens to connect with their peer groups to share in a free and safe manner the challenges, issues, and concerns they face.
+The Teen Peer Advisory Group Enabler (PAGE) provides a safe platform for teens to connect with their peer groups to share in a free and safe manner the challenges, issues, and concerns they face.
 It enables through the critical dialogue teens to express in an uninhibited way about their mental wellness, family issues, career plans, study challenges, self-care and self-development, and coping issues.

 Many teens find that in addition to the support and services they receive from qualified mental wellness professionals, they wish that they could talk to a peer who has had similar experiences.

 - Acceptance – For many teenagers, there has been at least one occasion where they have felt blamed or held responsible for actions which are an outcome of their increased anxiety and vulnerability at that age.
 It is often only other teens who are living with the same emotional or mental challenges that can truly make them feel that they are not alone.